TalayRuk/myCodeSnippets/javascript.md

 - Run ```npm install gulp-uglify --save-dev``` for minifiying the consolidated file.

 - Run ```npm install gulp-util --save-dev``` to pass dependencies that allow for multiple build options.
 For this project the environment variables are development build or a production build and gulp util has many more uses.

-##### For downloading a project with node dependencies
-Run ```npm install``` to reintall packages.
-This will be needed everytime a github project that places certain files in their .gitignore file.
-This is the only step needed to install all dependencies.

 ### Console Commands
 ###### console